GrinonBarrett/Taksidos/To Do.md

 For this update:

-* Convert all references from Lazine at Meolas and Meolasine to avoid confusing Lithen and Lazine.
 * Add scatterguns in two forms.
 A lighter Blunderbuss form, and a heavier design which uses self contained thin cloth cartdridges.
 * Finish Languages.
 * Create proper rules for contracting disease.